Skip to Main Content

 Code of Federal Regulations

 The Code of Federal Regulations (CFR) is the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government.
 Title 25 pertains to Indians.
-Titles 5, 18, 28, and 42 also include relevant rules and regulations.
+Additionally, Titles 5, 18, 28, and 42 also include relevant rules and regulations.

 The official version can be found on the Government Publish Office (GPO) site (www.govinfo.com) at CFR which is updated on an annual basis consistent with the print version.
 The GPO also provides the CFR Index and Finding Aids, and CFR Parts Affected from the Federal Register .